sclaggett/Literate/README.md

 The list below gives a brief description of each class with links to the implementation files:

-- [Main](literate/Main.md): The main application class that parses the command line and uses the *Parser* and *Tangler* classes to process the web of literate files.
+- [Main](literate/Main.md): The main application class that parses the command line arguments and uses the *Parser* and *Tangler* classes to process the web of literate files.
-- [Block](literate/Block.md): Abstract base class that encapsulates variables and functions shared by the *FileBlock* and *CodeBlock* classes.
+- [Block](literate/Block.md): Abstract base class that encapsulates variables and functions common to the *FileBlock* and *CodeBlock* classes.
-- [FileBlock](literate/FileBlock.md): Extends the *Block* class to encapsulates a single literate file block.
+- [FileBlock](literate/FileBlock.md): Encapsulates a single literate file block.
-- [CodeBlock](literate/CodeBlock.md): Encapsulates a single literate block of code.
+- [CodeBlock](literate/CodeBlock.md): Encapsulates a single literate code block.
 - [Parser](literate/Parser.md): Contains logic for parsing the web of literate source files.
 - [Tangler](literate/Tangler.md): Tangles the file and code blocks into the output files.